SilentCatD/animated_text_lerp/README.md

 - Animating between number (int or double) with AnimatedNumberText.
 - Animating between string, with will lerp each character respectively with AnimatedText.
 - TextStyle animation supported.
-- Think of Flutter's built-int animated widget, but with text.
+- Think of Flutter's pre-built animated widget like AnimatedOpacity, AnimatedAlign, ..., but with text.

 ## Getting started